 Sensing the adequate mixture – the Bosch Lambda Sensor

-Nowadays, automobiles without a lambda sensor are inconceivable.
+Nowadays, automobiles with internal-combustion engines and without lambda sensor are inconceivable.
 It is this unassuming component that enables operation of the three-way catalytic converters that now satisfy the most stringent emission standards — a development that would have been impossible without this technology.

 Bosch is one of the pioneers in exhaust treatment and is known as the inventor of the lambda sensor.
 Explanations of this kind of technology are often rather dry, but they help people understand why the technology works so well.
 The key to lambda sensor technology lies in the lambda value 1.
 This occurs when the ratio of 14.66 kilograms of air to one kilogram of fuel is reached in the fuel mixture and this mixture is completely combusted.
 However, this ratio is generally not achieved in an engine without corrective intervention.
 If there is too much fuel, the engine produces the pollutants carbon monoxide and hydrocarbons, and if there is too much oxygen, it generates nitrogen oxides.
 Even at the correct ratio, incomplete combustion will repeatedly occur, which will result in all three pollutants entering the environment via the exhaust.